Best Portable Vaporizers for Dry Herb

 It wasn't always the case, but in 2021 there are ton of excellent portable dry herb vaporizers out there, although they still all have advantages and disadvantages.
 In terms of the best of the best, the Mighty vaporizer by Storz & Bickel, the Furna, and the Davinci IQ2 consistently get top reviews.

-The Pax 3 vaporizer by Pax labs is probably the most popular choice, although it's not always easy to control it.
+The PAX 3 vaporizer by Pax labs is probably the most popular conduction vape, although it's not always easy to control it.
 You need to use an app to access some settings, and using the app might not always be convenient.
 It has good power and quality vapor, but low ease of use when it comes to maintenance and cleaning.
 The Crafty is also a solid choice that's a bit more affordable, and less powerful, than the Mighty.

 The Arizer Air and Argo are also popular inexpensive choices, but their battery life leaves a lot to be desired compared with the Arizer Solo II (or Arizer Solo 2, for non-Romans).
 Most of the ultra-cheap vapes aren't worth considering, but the DynaVap VapCap is a good price if a one-hitter-style vape appeals to you.
 It doesn't use a battery, though; instead, you heat it with a lighter.

 Conduction, convection: which is better for a portable vaporizer?

 Vapes can use one of two heating methods.
 A conduction vaporizer will heat the herbs in the chamber directly beside the heating element, while a convection vaporizer heats the air around the chamber.
 Most portable vapes that make use of a convection heating system actually use hybrid heating, combining both convection and conduction.